Bryon0/Bryon0/README.md

 - 👋 Hi, I’m @Bryon0
 - 👀 I’m interested in just about everything under the sun.
 But, I have narrowed my focus down to software development with some hardware mixed in.
-- 🌱 I’m currently learning Blazor!
+- 🌱 I’m currently learning about Machine Learning!
 - 💞️ I’m looking to collaborate on new projects, if anyone needs help!
 - 📫 How to reach me bryon.c005@gmail.com